 Be prepared to provide your little prickly pear plenty of space in a stable environment.

-Larger varieties grown outdoors can reach over fifteen feet high needing room to spread and grow tall outdoors.
+Larger varieties grown outdoors of mature size can reach over fifteen feet high needing room to spread and grow tall outdoors.

 Houseplant varieties can grow to be a couple of feet high and need proper potting, warmth and lighting to thrive.